bonomani/devmon/docs/TEMPLATES.md

 The transformed value `master switch`

 ### SWITCH transform
-The switch transform transposes one data value for another.
-This is most commonly used to transform a numeric value returned by an snmp query into its textual equivalent.
-The first argument in the transform input should be the oid to be transformed.
-Following this should be a list of comma- delimited pairs of values, with each pair of values being separated by an equals sign.
+"The switch transform substitutes one data value with another.
+It's often used to convert a numeric value from an SNMP query to its corresponding text.
+The statements are applied in a left to right order.

-For example:
+Example1:
 ```
 upsBattRep : SWITCH : {battRepNum} 1 = Battery OK, 2 = Replace battery
 ```
-So this transform would take the input from the 'upsBattRepNum' data alias and compare it to its list of switch values.
-If the value of upsBattRepNum was 1, it would store a 'Battery OK' value in the 'upsBattRep' data alias.

-You can use simple mathematical tests on the values of the source OID alias, as well as assigning values for different OIDs to the target alias.
-For instance:
+Example2:
 ```
 dhcpStatus : SWITCH : {dhcpPoolSize} 0 = No DHCP, >0 = DHCP available
 ```